Man charged with mutilation of a dead body in Grand Rapids case

 The home contained two residences.
 Jared Chance was found in an upstairs apartment and taken into custody.

+Fox 17 asked if there was any relation to this case and the case of a missing woman in Kalamazoo, Ashley Young.

+“That’s a Kalamazoo case.
+My understanding is that she’s still classified as a missing person.
+The cornerstone of any good investigation is not to presume or assume.
+The remains that we have cannot be positively identified at this time.
+I will say we have been in contact with the family,” Grand Rapids Police Sergeant Dan Adams said.

-Police say that they have not been able to identify the remains of the victim using "traditional methods" and that extra time will be needed.
+Police say that they have not been able to identify the remains of the victim using traditional methods.
+They're asking for the public's patience in this investigation.

 Chance faces life in prison if convicted because he is also being charged as a 4th time habitual offender.